aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-2-0/_index.md

 {{% alert color="primary" %}}

-This document describes changes to the Aspose.Cells API from version 8.1.2 to 8.2.0, that may be of interest to module/application developers.
+This document describes changes to the Aspose.Cells API from version 8.1.2 to 8.2.0 that may be of interest to module/application developers.
 It includes not only new and updated public methods, but also a description of any changes in the behavior behind the scenes in Aspose.Cells.

 {{% /alert %}}

-## **Added MultiThreadReading Property for Cells Class**
+## **Added MultiThreadReading Property for the Cells Class**
-With Aspose.Cells for .NET 8.2.0, the MultiThreadReading property has been added to the Cells class in order to provide more robust mechanism to read cells values with multiple threads simultaneously.
-Setting the Boolean type property to true in the multi-threaded application makes sure that each thread will receive the correct cells value.
+With Aspose.Cells for .NET 8.2.0, the MultiThreadReading property has been added to the Cells class in order to provide a more robust mechanism to read cell values with multiple threads simultaneously.
+Setting the Boolean‑type property to true in a multi‑threaded application ensures that each thread will receive the correct cell value.

 {{% alert color="primary" %}}

 Please check the detailed article on [Simultaneously Read Cells Values in Multi-Threaded Environment](http://aspose.com/docs/display/cellsnet/Reading+Cells+Values+in+Multiple+Threads+Simultaneously) for more information.

 {{% /alert %}}

 ## **Added Overloads for AutoFitRows & AutoFitColumns Methods**
-New overloads for AutoFitRows & AutoFitColumns have been added to the Worksheet class, allowing the developers to auto fit the rows & columns based on their respective ranges while passing an instance of the AutoFitterOptions class.
+New overloads for AutoFitRows & AutoFitColumns have been added to the Worksheet class, allowing developers to auto‑fit the rows and columns based on their respective ranges while passing an instance of the AutoFitterOptions class.

-The signatures of aforesaid methods are as follow:
+The signatures of the aforesaid methods are as follows:

 1. AutoFitRows(int startRow, int endRow, AutoFitterOptions options)
-1. AutoFitColumns(int firstColumn, int lastColumn, AutoFitterOptions options)
+2. AutoFitColumns(int firstColumn, int lastColumn, AutoFitterOptions options)

 {{% alert color="primary" %}}